Local Common Wealth

 These organizations once attracted many but they are now struggling to retain their numbers.
 Why?
 They no longer network to build wealth or talk about ideas.
 They once focused on building wealth in their businesses, which naturally converted into wealth in the community.
 Now they give service only, and often to those in foreign countries.
 When it comes to real impact for the most good, we have lost site of the conservation of value in our local markets and the abundance of open discourse.
 Let’s explain this before we continue with the history of business networking.

 Consider chambers of commerce.
 Just about every city or county has a chamber of commerce, and yet chambers are losing members, all because they put real business networking aside in favor of luncheons, lectures and costly administrative overhead.
-They are choosing to organize for fun and not for anything more.
+They are exclusiivity zones and not real networking organizations.
+They may organize for fun but nothing more.
 The chamber model is susceptible to a hierarchy of political power that does not maintain the conservation of wealth in individual businesses and in communities.
-They are more prone to exclusivity than building a thriving culture.
+They are more prone to exclusivity connections than building a thriving culture.
 If there is one reason why local culture is less connected and living under more scarcity, it’s because of how we organize locally.
 Today we organize into political bodies of central power without concern for including a wider involved consent.
 We will explain what is coming in the future, but first the history continues.